Damages: Incidental and consequential losses

-Special damages are sometimes divided into incidental damages, and consequential damages.

-Incidental losses include the costs needed to remedy problems and put things right.
+Incidental damages include the costs needed to remedy problems and put things right.
 The largest element is likely to be the reinstatement of property damage.
 Take for example a factory which was burnt down by the negligence of a contractor.
 The claimant would be entitled to the direct costs required to rebuild the factory and replace the damaged machinery.

-The claimant may also be entitled to any consequential losses.
+The claimant may also be entitled to consequential damages.
 These may include the lost profits that the claimant could have been expected to make in the period whilst the factory was closed and rebuilt.

 Breach of contract duty - (ex contract)

 On a breach of contract by a defendant, a court generally awards the sum that would restore the injured party to the economic position they expected from performance of the promise or promises (known as an "expectation measure" or "benefit-of-the-bargain" measure of damages).
 This rule, however, has attracted increasing scrutiny from Australian courts and legal commentators.
 A judge arrives compensatory number by considering both the type of contract, and the loss incurred.

-When it is either not possible or not desirable to award the victim in that way, a court may award money damages designed to restore the injured party to the economic position they occupied at the time the contract was entered (known as the "reliance measure") or designed to prevent the breaching party from being unjustly enriched ("restitution") (see below).
+When it is either not possible or not desirable to award the victim in that way, a court may award money damages designed to restore the injured party to the economic position they occupied at the time the contract was entered (known as the "reliance measure") or designed to prevent the breaching party from being unjustly enriched ("restitution", see below).

 Parties may contract for liquidated damages to be paid upon a breach of the contract by one of the parties.
 Under common law, a liquidated damages clause will not be enforced if the purpose of the term is solely to punish a breach (in this case it is termed penal damages).
 The clause will be enforceable if it involves a genuine attempt to quantify a loss in advance and is a good faith estimate of economic loss.
 Courts have ruled as excessive and invalidated damages which the parties contracted as liquidated, but which the court nonetheless found to be penal.
 To determine whether a clause is a liquidated damages clause or a penalty clause, it is necessary to consider: